DanielAnthes/Loihi-RL/README.md

 This project is intended to be run using NxSDK 0.9, which requires Python 3.5.2.

-The [nengo-loihi installation page](https://www.nengo.ai/nengo-loihi/v0.9.0/installation.html) suggests using miniconda, but unfortunately miniconda does not actually support 3.5.2.
+The [nengo-loihi installation page](https://www.nengo.ai/nengo-loihi/v0.9.0/installation.html) suggests using miniconda, but unfortunately miniconda does not actually contain 3.5.2 in its repository (not for Arch at least).

 So for me the following (using *mini* conda) does not resolve, because the package repositories do not contain the correct version: